+EMEA

-USA EMEA APAC
+APAC

-The Autodesk BIM Pilot Deployment Workbook is also a good starting point, but there is no established road map that will fit the situation of every organisation.
+... or the Autodesk BIM Pilot Deployment Workbook, but there is no established road map that will fit the situation of every organization.

-To implement BIM successfully, organisations need a strategy that addresses their specific needs and business values.
-A relationship with a trusted advisor who can provide guidance on how to best define and execute the vision can be integral to the success of a BIM pilot.
+To be successful at implementing BIM, organizations need a strategy that addresses their specific needs and business values.
+A relationship with a trusted advisor who can provide guidance on how to best define and execute on the vision can be integral to the success of a BIM pilot.

-To truly reap the advantages of BIM, executive leadership must be capable of positioning BIM within the overarching strategic objectives of the entire organisation.
+To truly reap the advantages of BIM, executive leadership must be capable of positioning BIM within the overarching strategic objectives of the entire organization.